camIAm/Chained/README.md

 # Chained

+## Goal
-## A low fee, peer to peer money transfer application backed by the blockchain ledger.
+- A low fee, peer to peer money transfer application backed by the blockchain ledger.

 ### User
 - pk